*UPDATED FOR 2019*

 - Tag Tag Tag – make sure to tag any other person or business in your video so that they will see it and most likely help to share it.

 - Hashtags – Ok people still have mixed feelings about using hashtags on Facebook but I say if it’s relevant and could help people find you then go for it.
 Just don’t get carried away with it though.
-Because at the end of the day, it’s still Facebook hashtags.
+Because at the end of the day, it’s still a Facebook hashtag.

 - Captions are key! – Remember that part about videos on Facebook always playing without sound until you click on them?
-Well if you want to increase your chances of people clicking on your video, you will upload an SRT subtitle file.
+Well if you want to increase your chances of people clicking on your video, then you should add captions.
 Let’s not forget all those people who are on Facebook while at work or school.
 To avoid being caught, they can’t click on your video so subtitles will ensure that they will still get the message too.
 Subtitles are simply a must have and something we always provide to our clients.
 (Want to learn how to add Captions to your Facebook video? here’s a quick how to)